For many businesses, their trucking fleet is their lifeline.

 In addition to maintaining a proper level of coolant, there are a few other maintenance activities you can prioritize to keep your truck cool while on the road.

 For starters, look underneath your truck for any coolant puddles or drips.
-If you have a coolant leak, then your trucks will be depleting their reservoirs faster than normal and could end up overheating as a result.
+If you have a coolant leak, then your truck will deplete its reservoirs faster than normal and could end up overheating as a result.
 You’ll need to fix the leak as soon as possible to avoid costly problems down the road.

 Another thing you can do is to regularly inspect your tires.
-Just like the air in our atmosphere, the air in your tires will fluctuate according to the air temperatures.
+Just like the air in our atmosphere, the tires will fluctuate according to the air temperatures.
 When temperatures rise, your tires may have too much air, compared to a cooler day when they may not have enough.
-When your tires are overinflated, they make less contact with the road and could cause the truck to hydroplane in wet conditions.
+When your tires are overinflated, they make less contact with the road.
+This may cause the truck to hydroplane in wet conditions.

-Battery maintenance is often considered part of winter truck maintenance, but you should know that hot summer conditions can also damage the battery.
-Extreme heat can cause C batteries fluid to that parade, which compromises the internal structure of the battery.
-Make sure you include a battery inspection on your summer engine maintenance checklist.
+Battery maintenance is often part of winter truck maintenance.
+However, you should know that hot summer conditions can also damage the battery.
+Extreme heat can cause battery fluid to that parade, which compromises the internal structure of the battery.
+Include a battery inspection on your summer engine maintenance checklist.

-These are all small activities that don’t take much time or effort, but they can each make a major impact in helping your truck survive the summer heat.
+These are all small activities that don’t take much time or effort.
+However, they can each make a major impact in helping your truck survive the summer heat.

 Trust LKQ Heavy Truck for Your Summer Engine Maintenance

-We’ve always offered high-quality cooling options, and our Platinum HD line by Keystone is the flagship in aftermarket cooling and heat transfer parts in the trucking industry.
-By bringing all of our heavy truck cooling options under one roof, we have products readily available at all locations and can ship anywhere in the country within one to two days.
+LKQ Heavy Truck has always offered high-quality cooling options, and our Platinum HD line by Keystone is the leader in aftermarket cooling and heat transfer parts in the trucking industry.
+By bringing all of our heavy truck cooling options under one roof, we have products readily available at all locations.
+We can ship anywhere in the country within one to two days.

-LKQ Heavy Truck is here to serve you with all of your coolant and radiator needs.
-We have the best selection of radiator parts and highly skilled and trained team members to help you keep your trucks in good working order.
+LKQ Heavy Truck is here to serve all your coolant and radiator needs.
+We have the best selection of radiator parts.
+Further, we have highly skilled and trained team members to help you keep your trucks in good working order.
 Contact us today to learn more.